Skip to content

 Don't pay full price for RB7-RB12 ADP

 This is the highest-bust zone in the entire draft.
-30% RB1 hit rate at top-12 ADP, with all the downside of a Round 2 sin cost.
-The model consistently fades this tier in favor of WR or TE depth, then circles back to RB in Round 5+.
+30% RB1 hit rate at top-12 ADP, with all the downside of a Round 2 sunk cost.
+The smart play fades this tier in favor of WR or TE depth, then circles back to RB in Round 5+.
+The 2026 names sitting in this exact zone — Kyren Williams, Alvin Kamara, Aaron Jones — should be your structural fade candidates.

 Pay more for RB1-RB5 ADP if they have all three "stable" features